-Advancing Students Each Semester.
+Advancing students each semester.
 Graduate social work students are advanced from one semester to the next, based on their academic progress and professional behavior each semester.
-The MSW Program Director consults with faculty members each semester to review students' progress in classroom courses and the field.
-If there are no concerns, the MSW Director sends a student an email stating they are advanced to the next semester.
-If a faculty member shares a concern, the procedures for student advancement are followed.
+The MSW Program Director consults with faculty members each semester to review students' progress in classroom courses and practicum.
+If a faculty member shares a concern, the MSW reviews the shared concern.
+Should the concern be determined valid, the procedures for student advancement are followed: